vasdee/git-tag-flow/README.md

 It is not limited to container solutions....

-Consider a classic web application with a RESTful backend, a Single Page Application and infrastructure-as-code that deploys to a cloud environment, each hosted in their own Git repository.
+Consider a classic web application with a REST-ful backend, a Single Page Application and infrastructure-as-code that deploys to a cloud environment, each hosted in their own Git repository.
 Using git-tag-flow, the backend and front-end repositories will both produce their own distinct artifacts, the